-The sponsor selects U.S.-traded companies that it believes should be core holdings of a dividend-paying portfolio.
-To select the portfolio the sponsor follows a disciplined process which includes both quantitative screening and qualitative analysis.
+The sponsor selects U.S.-traded companies that it believes should be core holdings of a diversified dividend-paying portfolio.
+To select the portfolio the sponsor follows a disciplined process which includes a qualitative financial analysis.

-The sponsor begins with a universe of all dividend paying companies currently traded in the United States as of the date of the security selection.
-The sponsor then reduces the universe to approximately 100 companies by performing quantitative screening, which may be primarily based on, but not limited to, the following factors:
+The sponsor begins with a universe of all dividend-paying equity securities currently traded in the United States as of the security selection date.
+The sponsor then reduces the universe by screening for securities with higher indicated dividend yields than their average counterparts within the same sector.
+From this sub-universe of companies, the sponsor identifies companies for inclusion in the portfolio through a qualitative financial analysis which is based on, but not limited to, the following factors: